yinanl/rocs/README.md

 ## Examples
 Simulations of the examples can be found under the folder *examples*:
-- *examples/aircraft*: reachability control of an aircraft longitudinal model for safe landing [2].
+- *examples/aircraft*: reachability control of an aircraft longitudinal model for safe landing [3].
-- *examples/dcdc*: DCDC converter invariance control [3].
+- *examples/dcdc*: DCDC converter invariance control [4].
-- *examples/car*: control a unicycle to a goal area while avoiding obstacles as well as automatic parallel parking [4].
+- *examples/car*: control a unicycle to a goal area while avoiding obstacles as well as automatic parallel parking [5].
 - *examples/integrator*: reach control of a double integrator.
 - *examples/locomotion*: mode switching for a bipedal robot (see instructions in the related folder).
-- *examples/ipdl*: regulate an inverted pendulum to the upright position [3].
+- *examples/ipdl*: regulate an inverted pendulum to the upright position [4].
-- *examples/temp*: control the room temperature (4-mode system) to a desired temperature (a setpoint) and keep the temperature around the setpoint [5].
+- *examples/temp*: control the room temperature (4-mode system) to a desired temperature (a setpoint) and keep the temperature around the setpoint [6].
-- *examples/vdp*: estimation of the region of attraction (ROA) for Van der Pol equations [6].
+- *examples/vdp*: estimation of the region of attraction (ROA) for Van der Pol equations [7].
-- *examples/Moore-Greitzer*: control of operation points of Moore-Greitzer jet engine.
+- *examples/Moore-Greitzer*: control of operation points of Moore-Greitzer jet engine [8].
-- *examples/scara*: motion planning of a two-link SCARA manipulator.
+- *examples/scara*: motion planning of a two-link SCARA manipulator [8].